 Company Setup in Lithuania

-Company formation in Lithuania is completed through the Register of Legal Entities under a structured and transparent corporate framework.
-The most common structure is a private limited liability company (UAB), suitable for international and EU-focused operations.
+Company formation in Lithuania offers access to a well-regulated EU jurisdiction with a practical incorporation framework for local and international founders.
+The most common structure is the private limited liability company (UAB), widely used for cross-border and EU-focused business operations.

-We handle incorporation, registry procedures and ownership structuring, ensuring your company is properly registered and compliant from day one.
+We handle incorporation, registry procedures, and ownership structuring, helping ensure that your Lithuanian company is registered correctly and ready for practical business use from day one.

-- ✓Incorporation within a few business days with fully remote registration options
+- ✓Incorporation within a few business days, including remote registration routes in suitable cases

-- ✓€1,000 minimum share capital for UAB with flexible shareholder structure
+- ✓€1,000 minimum share capital for UAB with flexible shareholder structuring

-- ✓Recognised fintech hub with a strong regulatory framework and growing startup ecosystem
+- ✓Recognised fintech and startup environment with a well-developed regulatory framework

 ❯